darwin67/inngest-ex/docs/development/serve-api.md

 ## Setting up

-The Elixir SDK provides a `inngest` macro, that will setup the required API endpints to your router.
+The Elixir SDK provides an `inngest` macro, that will setup the required API endpints to your router.
 The recommended path is `/api/inngest` since it makes it obvious where the endpoints are, but you can change it to whatever you see fit.